-If the parties have not reached an agreement within a month from the termination of the proceedings of the Conciliation Commission mentioned in the previous Articles, the question shall be brought before an arbitral tribunal which, unless the parties agree otherwise, shall be constituted in the manner indicated below.
+If the Parties have not reached an agreement within a month from the termination of the proceedings of the Conciliation Commission mentioned in the previous Articles, the question shall be brought before an Arbitral Tribunal which, unless the Parties agree otherwise, shall be constituted in the manner indicated below.

-The arbitral tribunal shall consist of five members.
-The parties shall each nominate one member, who may be chosen from among their respective nationals.
-The two other arbitrators and the Chairman shall be chosen by common agreement from among the nationals of third Powers.
-They must be of different nationalities and must not be habitually resident in the territory nor be in the service of the parties.
+The Arbitral Tribunal shall consist of five members.
+The High Contracting Parties shall each nominate one member, who may be chosen from among their respective nationals.
+The other two arbitrators and the Chairman shall be chosen by common agreement from among the nationals of third Powers.
+They must be of different nationalities and must not be habitually resident in the territory nor be in the service of the Parties.